1 Tissue types

 7-3 Female reproductive system

-1. These videos shows the female reproductive organs in the pelvis and after removal:
+1. These videos show the female reproductive organs in the pelvis and after removal:

 Case 21 Part 5